cardvark/guess-the-location/README.md

 ## Front End Game Client Instructions
+Please note that the front end was built as a proof of concept for the game, not as a final polished product.

 ### Setup and play
 * Note: additional details on endpoints below.
 * Create a new user (email optional)